freida20git/child-age-classification/README.md

-📘 Fine-Tuning Strategy:

-We fine-tuned BERT (prajjwal1/bert-tiny) and DeBERTa-v3 using a two-stage training procedure:

-Stage 1 – Classifier training:

-All encoder layers frozen.

-Only the top classification layer trained.

-Learning rate: 5e-5

-Dropout: 0.2

-Stage 2 – Full fine-tuning:

-All encoder layers unfrozen.

-Entire model trained jointly.

-Learning rate: 2e-5

-Dropout: 0.2 (optimized on split 1).

-📂 Data Splits

-The dataset was divided into three train/validation/test splits.

-Hyperparameters (learning rate, dropout, number of epochs) were optimized only on split 1.

-The same hyperparameters were then applied to splits 2 and 3 to ensure fair comparison, reproducibility, and unbiased evaluation.

-Final results are reported as the mean across the three splits.

-⚖️ Hyperparameters: We followed established NLP/ML best practices:

-Using fixed hyperparameters across splits (instead of re-optimizing per split).

-This avoids information leakage and inflated performance.

-Ensures comparability between models (BERT vs DeBERTa-v3).

-Aligned with recommendations from:
+# Fine-Tuning Strategy

+## Models
+- **BERT (prajjwal1/bert-tiny)**
+- **DeBERTa-v3**

+Both models were fine-tuned using a two-stage training procedure.

+## Training Procedure

+### Stage 1 – Classifier Training
+- Encoder layers frozen
+- Only the classification head trained
+- Learning rate: `5e-5`
+- Dropout: `0.2`

+### Stage 2 – Full Fine-Tuning
+- All encoder layers unfrozen
+- Entire model trained jointly
+- Learning rate: `2e-5`
+- Dropout: `0.2` (optimized on split 1)

+---

+## Data Splits
+- Dataset divided into **three train/validation/test splits**
+- Hyperparameters (learning rate, dropout, epochs) were **optimized only on split 1**
+- The **same hyperparameters** were then applied to splits 2 and 3
+- This ensures **fair comparison, reproducibility, and unbiased evaluation**
+- Final results are reported as the **mean across the three splits**

+---

+## Results

+### BERT (with class weights for class imbalance)
+- Accuracy: `0.69`
+- F1: `0.69`

+### DeBERTa-v3 (with focal loss for class imbalance)
+- Accuracy: `0.71`
+- F1: `0.72`

+---

+## Notes
+- Raw data was refined and corrected using an LLM, which improved inference results.

+---

+## Hyperparameter Policy
+We followed established best practices in NLP and ML research:

+- **Fixed hyperparameters across splits**
+  - Prevents information leakage
+  - Avoids inflated performance estimates
+  - Ensures comparability between models

+**References**
+- Mosbach et al. (2021), *On the Stability of Fine-Tuning BERT*
+- Cawley & Talbot (2010), *On Overfitting in Model Selection and Subsequent Selection Bias in Performance Evaluation*
+- Scikit-learn Documentation, *Nested Cross-Validation*